Howard Terminal: Fact vs. Fiction Howard Terminal: Just the Facts

 Why is the current stadium site better than a waterfront arena?

-The waterfront area lacks necessary public transit and will create extreme congestion from fans attempting to drive to games, resulting in a traffic nightmare along I-880 during weeknights.
-According to preliminary transportation plans, the proposal would add at least 10,000 cars to the road during game days, and the cost to develop infrastructure is estimated to run taxpayers at least $200 million.
-The A’s also sponsored legislation, SB 293, to create a tax financing district, essentially confirming that public money is needed to fund ancillary ballpark development.
+The waterfront area lacks the necessary public transit and will create extreme congestion from fans attempting to drive to games, resulting in a traffic nightmare along I-880 during weeknights.
+According to preliminary transportation plans, the proposal would add at least 10,000 cars to the road during game days, and the A’s have not put forward a plan to manage the congestion or parking issues these visitors will cause.
+The A’s have also demanded $855 million in taxpayer funding for onsite and offsite infrastructure costs and environmental remediation, a level of public funding unheard of in comparable projects and unique to building a luxury commercial development on industrial-use port property.
 In comparison, the Coliseum is ideally situated near BART, Amtrak, I-880, and the Oakland Airport and could be enhanced with ample parking.
 It is wildly impractical to move a stadium from an available location with extensive public transportation and parking options to a new location that offers none.

 What is the current status of the proposal?